bdleitner/android_error_demo/README.md

         at java.base/java.lang.Thread.run(Thread.java:834)
 ```

-Despite the `AndroidManifest.xml` file specifying `minSdkVersion=28` and `targetSdkVersion=28`.
+This occurs despite the `AndroidManifest.xml` file specifying `minSdkVersion=28` and
-It may be that `Collectors.of` is simply not available at all in Android, even with the higher
- sdk versions, but if this is the case, the error message is misleading.

-Nothing is specifying API level 13 and no other dependencies are een being referenced.
+ `targetSdkVersion=28`.
+Nothing is specifying API level 13 and no other dependencies are een
+  being referenced.